 Determine three dominant skills based on the profile of your students.
 You may consult the multiple intelligences test records from the school guidance counselors to determine what the three most common skills/talents of your class are.
 You may also refer to your previous anecdotal journals and notes made during class observations on what your students are good at.
-You will find that there are Actors, Writers, and Visual Artists always present in any class, for students often have these dominant skills.
+You will find that there are Actors, Writers, and Visual Artists always present in any class.
 Group your students under any of these three categories.
 Later on, when you and your students get the hang of differentiated group activities, you may delve into other student talents such as the dancers, sports enthusiasts, etc. Here's what each group (with the allotted preparation time of 20 minutes) is tasked to do for their literature lesson on Lord of the Flies.

 At the end of the lesson, the students should be able to articulate understanding of the novel Lords of the Flies by William Golding, through inferential, critical, evaluative, and creative comprehension processes.